 Thoughts on the Farmers Wife Quilt Book

-As far as the book itself goes it is gorgeous.
-It has lovely bright colours and it’s all set out very attractively inside.
+As far as the book itself goes, it is gorgeous.
+It has lovely bright colors and it’s all set out very attractively inside.

-There is also a section of course about piecing the blocks and assembling the quilt itself in various sizes (more on that below).
+There is also a section about piecing the blocks and assembling the quilt itself in various sizes (more on that below).

-My only quibble with the book is that the printable templates come on CD.
+My only quibble with the book is that the printable quilt construction diagrams come on a CD.
 I don’t know about you but I haven’t had a CD-Rom drive in years!

 In fact, most of us don’t have one.
 You can buy external CD-Rom drives of course but that’s an extra expense on top of the price of the book.